SnowX65/paurus_home_assigment/README.md

 ### DB Schema

-The application uses an in-memory H2 database
+The application uses a Postgres DB run in a docker container

 #### ALLOWED_COUNTRY_NAMES:
 - Stores a list of allowed country names.